Benefits of Lunges Exercise

 – The walking lunge

-These 4 variations work the whole body and target a different set of muscles.
-I find it best to focus on doing 3 sets of 8 – 10 reps for each variation, but you can do as many as 12 or as little as 6.
+These four variations work the whole body and target different muscles.
+I find it easy to focus on doing three sets of 8 – 10 reps for each variation, but you can do as many as 12 or as little as 6.

 Forward Lunges:

-Forward lunges are a great exercise to build power in your legs and hips, while also helping to create balance.
+Forward lunges are an excellent exercise for building power in your legs and hips while also helping to create balance.
 They work the glutes, quads, and hamstrings.
-If you have tight hamstrings or poor proprioception (balance) this may be a little more challenging for you at first and you may want to try some of the other variations.
+If you have tight hamstrings or poor proprioception (balance), this may be a little more challenging for you at first, and you may want to try some other variations.

 Split Squat:

-The split squat has the same motion as the forward lunge, however, one foot is placed on a bench or box behind you.
-This takes away any need for balance and allows you to focus more on pushing your body up and down as quickly as possible.
-This works the glutes, quads, and hamstrings.
+The split squat has the same motion as the forward lunge.
+However, one foot is placed on a bench or box behind y.
+This eliminates the need for balance and allows you to focus more on pushing your body up and down as quickly as possible.
+This works for the glutes, quads, and hamstrings.

 Reverse lunges:

 Reverse lunges are done by stepping backward with one foot while keeping your opposite leg straight.
-The opposite knee will bend slightly, however, the majority of the motion is done in the hip and not the knee.
+The opposite knee will bend slightly, but most of the motion is done in the hip, not the knee.

-Reverse lunges work more of your hamstring than forward or split squats because you are pushing back harder than you would be pushing forward or up, therefore, you need to use more of your hamstring.
+Reverse lunges work more of your hamstring than forward or split squats because you push back harder than you would be pushing forward or up.
+Therefore, you need to use more of your hamstring.

 Walking lunges:

-Walking lunges are probably the most challenging variation that I will cover because you are moving forward while doing them.
-This means that when one leg is pushing you up, the opposite leg is pushing your body forward.
-If you have very inflexible ankles you may have trouble with these.
+Walking lunges are probably the most challenging variation I will cover because you move forward while doing them.
+This means that when one leg pushes you up, the opposite leg pushes your body forward.
+If you have very inflexible ankles, you may have trouble with them.
 They work the glutes, hamstrings, quads, and calves.

-As mentioned before, you will want to do 3 sets of 8 – 10 reps for each of these variations and focus on moving as quickly as possible while maintaining proper form and balance.
+As mentioned, you should do three sets of 8 – 10 reps for each variation.F.
+Focus on moving as quickly as possible while maintaining proper form and balance.

-I cannot stress enough how important it is to start out slow with lunges.
+I cannot stress enough how important it is to start slow with lunges.
 Do one or two sets of 8-10 reps until you are confident that you have mastered the motion, then increase the number of sets and reps as necessary.
-You do not want to hurt yourself, so starting out with the correct form is key.
+You do not want to hurt yourself, so starting with the correct form is critical.

-The most important thing is that you are able to keep your back straight and stand up nice and tall (shoulders over hips).
+Most importantly, you can keep your back straight and stand up nice and tall (shoulders over hips).
 Your knees should always point in the same direction as your toes.

 Start by standing straight with your feet together and arms at your sides.
 Step forward with one leg (heel first) and then step down until that foot is flat on the floor with both legs bent at a 90-degree angle.

-The back knee should be almost touching the floor, however, you may need to adjust accordingly depending on your flexibility.
-Push yourself back up to a standing position and switch legs.
+The back knee should almost touch the floor; however, depending on your flexibility, you may need to adjust accordingly.
+Push your back up to a standing position and switch legs.
 Typically, you will want to focus on one side at a time rather than alternating.

 Benefits of lunges with dumbbells: